Stocks and shares Junior ISA

 Tax treatment depends on personal circumstances and current rules may change.

-Can anyone make payments into a Freetrade Junior ISA?
+Can anyone make payments or contributions into a Freetrade Junior ISA?

 No, only the registered contact can make payments into the child’s Junior ISA.
 Note that if you make a payment to a Freetrade Junior ISA, this is treated as a gift to the child.
 This means that the payment is non-refundable if the person who made the payment changes their mind at a later date.